pierrickrogermele/dev-doc/galaxy.md

 ## Workflows

 You can export a workflow from Galaxy, it will have the `.ga` extension.
-You can the import it, at the condition that all required tools are already installed.
+You can then import it, at the condition that all required tools are already installed.

 You can also publish a workflow on a Toolshed (**TODO: how ?**), and when installing it, Galaxy should install all required tools (**TODO: to check.**).